Mohamad-Nour-Zureik/AI-Training-Projects/README.md

-That's a great approach for organizing your AI projects!
-Here is a convenient README markdown content you can use for your repository, tailored for projects developed in **Google Colab notebooks** and stored directly in the repo.

 ## 🤖 AI Training Projects Repository
 This repository serves as a collection of my Artificial Intelligence and Machine Learning training projects, primarily developed using **Google Colab notebooks** ($`.ipynb` files).